 It is highly recommended that transfer students seek advisement before their first quarter or as soon as you are admitted to Western.
 This advising session will help determine what prerequisite classes are necessary to register for in order to declare a geology major.
 We recommend that you contact the Department and speak to our Program Coordinator for Advising to review transfer equivalencies to determine your Phase I or Phase II status, and declare your major.
 Taking these steps BEFORE your registration period will help insure that you have access to the courses you need for your major.

-It is recommended that transfer students interested in the Geology or Geophysics major complete one year of math - Calculus & Analytic Geometry I, II and a math elective (by WWU equivalents, AP scores or Math Placement) and one year of Chemistry.
+It is recommended that transfer students interested in the Geology or Geophysics major complete one year of math - Calculus & Analytic Geometry I, II and a math elective (by WWU equivalents, AP scores, Math Placement or ALEK scores), one year of Chemistry.
 Other courses you may want to consider while attending community college or other university institutions are Geology 211 Physical Geology and 212 Historical Geology that transfer as an equivalent and Physics with Calculus I, II, & III.
 Fulfilling these courses prior to entering Western, may considerably shorten the number of quarters necessary to complete the major.